openhab/openhab-addons/addons/binding/org.openhab.binding.loxone/README.md

 ## Automatic Configuration Example

-The simplest and quickest way of configuring a Loxone Miniserver with openHAB is to use automatic configuration features available in openHAB2 and PaperUI:
+The simplest and quickest way of configuring a Loxone Miniserver with openHAB is to use automatic configuration features:

   * Make sure your Miniserver is up and running and on the same network segment as openHAB server.
   * Add Loxone binding from the available `Add-ons`.